igoryanba/GameVerseFramework/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at **gameverse@proton.me**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainers at **genecental@gmail.com**.

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate.